The Patent Litigation Law Review: Portugal

-With regard to preliminary injunctions, the IPC provides7 that whenever there is violation of, or justified fear that, another party may cause serious and difficult-to-repair harm to an industrial property right, the court may, if the interested party so requests: (1) order the appropriate measures to rule out any imminent violation; or (2) prohibit continuation of the violation.
+With regard to preliminary injunctions, Article 345 of the IPC provides that whenever there is violation of, or justified fear that, another party may cause serious and difficult-to-repair harm to an industrial property right, the court may, if the interested party so requests: (1) order appropriate measures to rule out any imminent violation; or (2) prohibit continuation of the violation.

-Former Articles 101(1) and 101(2) of the IPC already provided that the patent confers upon the holder the exclusive right to use the invention anywhere in the Portuguese territory, which translates into the right to prevent others from manufacturing, offering, storing, marketing or using the patented product, or importing or possessing it, for any of the mentioned purposes, without his or her consent.
+Articles 101(1) and 101(2) of the previous IPC already provided that the patent confers upon the holder the exclusive right to use the invention anywhere in the Portuguese territory, which translates into the right to prevent others from manufacturing, offering, storing, marketing or using the patented product, or importing or possessing it for any of the mentioned purposes without his or her consent.

-- the use of a protected process (or the offer to use such process, if the third party knew or should know that the unauthorised use is prohibited);
+- the use of a protected process (or the offer to use the process, if the third party knew or should know that the unauthorised use is prohibited);

 Proceedings can be brought for preparatory acts, although difficulties may occur in relation to the evidence of those acts.

-In civil proceedings – before the judicial courts and arbitral tribunals – the liability for infringement relies on the civil liability of the infringer; namely, the company that performed the infringement.
-The liability of foreign suppliers is difficult to discuss and prove in civil proceedings and is not usually a topic in such actions.
+In civil proceedings – before the judicial courts and arbitral tribunals – liability for infringement lies with the civil liability of the infringer, namely the company that performed the infringement.
+The liability of foreign suppliers is difficult to discuss and prove in civil proceedings and is not usually a topic in those actions.

-In criminal proceedings – before the criminal courts – the criminal liability relies on the company that infringed IP rights, but can also rely on the directors of infringing companies.
+In criminal proceedings – before the criminal courts – criminal liability lies with the company that infringed IP rights but can also lie with the directors of infringing companies.

-Neither this provision nor other provisions of the Portuguese law foresee equivalents for determining the extent of protection by a patent.
-However, the doctrine of equivalents is regularly invoked in patent litigation cases and is also regularly considered and applied by the courts and arbitral tribunals.10
+Neither this provision nor other provisions of the Portuguese law foresee equivalents for determining the extent of protection by a patent; however, the doctrine of equivalents is regularly invoked in patent litigation cases and is also regularly considered and applied by the courts and arbitral tribunals.9

-Furthermore, considering the fact that Portugal is a member of the European Patent Convention (EPC), even though the Protocol on the Interpretation of Article 69 European Patent Convention of 5 October 1973, as revised on 29 November 2000, has no equivalent under Portuguese Law, it should be applied by the Portuguese courts and tribunals as legal framework for the interpretation of the patent claims and determination of their scope of protection, regardless of being European or Portuguese patents, for reasons of equality and legal certainty.
+Furthermore, considering the fact that Portugal is a member of the European Patent Convention (EPC), although the Protocol on the Interpretation of Article 69 European Patent Convention of 5 October 1973, as revised on 29 November 2000, has no equivalent under Portuguese Law, it should be applied by the Portuguese courts and tribunals as legal framework for the interpretation of the patent claims and determination of their scope of protection, regardless of the patents being European or Portuguese, for reasons of equality and legal certainty.

 The prosecution history may also play an important role in determining the scope of patent protection, notably whenever the doctrine of equivalents is argued before a Portuguese court.